-- Two students will share one bedroom and one bathroom in a hotel setting. - Each bedroom is equipped with a TV, a desk, A/C, internet cable, a telephone, a hairdryer, and a safe deposit box. - Towels, toothbrush, toothpaste, and shampoo will be provided every day. - You do not need to bring pillows or beddings.
+- Two students will share one bedroom and one bathroom in a hotel setting. - Each bedroom is equipped with a TV, a desk, A/C, internet cable, a telephone, a hairdryer, and a safe deposit box. - Towels, toothbrush, toothpaste, and shampoo will be provided every day, but you can bring your own or buy them at the market there if you want to. - You do not need to bring pillows or beddings.

-• Food:
+Food: